Bobby Jones - Stroke of Genius

 Jun 03, 2007

 This movie didn't get wide enough distribution.
 I enjoyed it from beginning to end, you do need ot have some interested and knowledge of golf.
 (But it helps if you're form Georgia!)
 Jim Caviezel is great in this role.
 I am facinated with the golf fashions from the 1930's.
 Love looking at Pinterest and then comparing them to what men and women wear out on the links today.
 Don't see too many US golfers wearing knickers today, nor any women wearing long skirts or "fashionable" golf dresses such as women wore 70-80 years ago.
-Whenever I am looking for clothing to wear for outdoor sports I go to online site is BobsSportsChalet where I can find a big selection of North Face jacket styles.
-They don't have golf specific items but their rain jackets have saved me many times from getting drenched and their wind breakers are the best.
+Whenever I am looking for clothing to wear for outdoor sports I go to online site is BobsSportsChalet where I can find a big selection of jacket styles from North Face.
+They don't have golf specific items but their North Face rain jackets have saved me many times from getting drenched and their wind breakers are the best.
 And although most don't play golf when you need a super warm down or fleece jacket, I've done it many times with my North Face hooded ski jacket.
 Bobby Jones, I am sure, would appreciate the advances in technology that have allowed clothing for golf to be more comfortable than ever.
 FYI: You can watch Bobby Jones Stroke of Genius on Amazon Prime or buy the DVD.

 ***½ Trevor L